aaanderson1/rps-multiplayer/README.md

 - - -
 ## Directions:

-• Play by yourself or with a friend
+• Play by yourself to test, or with a friend

 • You must open player 1 and player 2 instances in separate browsers or devices.

+• Use your mouse or touchscreen to click the photo of the move you want to make

+• This app will keep your score overall at the bottom

 • Link to the deployed version: https://aaanderson1.github.io/rps-multiplayer/